Building blocks of the flavourful SMEFT RG: SMEFT: the on-shell way

 In the case of \emph{indistinguishable} currents, the overall amplitude is (anti)symmetric under the exchange of the pair of bosons (fermions) or antibosons (antifermions).
 Necessarily $A=B$, and the kinematic parts of the operators for the symmetric and antisymmetric combinations, respectively, take the form

+where ${A}$ is the row index of the vector.
 Notice that for fermions only the antisymmetric combination is possible,\footnote{And gauge and flavour factors must enter in symmetric-symmetric or antisymmetric-antisymmetric combinations to make an overall exchange antisymmetric amplitude.} whereas for Higgs currents there are two distinct kinematic factors for the symmetric and antisymmetric cases.\footnote{These must be respectively multiplied by symmetric and antisymmetric $SU(2)$ factors to make overall exchange symmetric amplitudes.} We can then see, by referring to App.~\ref{app:basis}, that the (anti)symmetrised product of Higgs currents produces the kinematic parts of the four Higgs operator $\mathcal{O}_{HD+}$ ($\mathcal{O}_{HD-}$).
 And the antisymmetrised products of fermion currents produce the kinematic parts of the four fermion operators with identical fermions, e.g.~$\mathcal{O}_{dd}$, $\mathcal{O}_{LL}$, etc.

 The kinematic factors associated with the dimension 4 (SM) amplitudes can also be written as products of two currents, with a propagator factor.
 The kinematic parts of the gauge amplitudes can all be written